haythem03/Nextflow_RNASeq/README.md

 - `data/chrX.gtf`: Reference gene annotation in GTF format.

-You can also modify the paths in the `main.nf` file if your data files are located elsewhere.
+You can also modify the paths in the `Nextflow_Pipeline.nf` file if your data files are located elsewhere.

 ### 3. Install Nextflow